- Home

 - 17 books for your winter reading list

 On a cold, grey winter’s afternoon, few things are as comforting as curling up with a good book and a hot drink.
-But with so many choices out there, it can often be difficult to decide on the right one for your mood and the time of year.
+But with so many choices out there, it can be difficult to decide what to read next.

-But whether you want to feel warm and cosy while reading a book set in the blistering cold or get a dose of motivation to prepare you for the New Year, there’s a winter book out there for everyone.
+Whether you want to feel warm and cosy while reading a book set in the blistering cold, or get a dose of motivation to prepare you for the New Year, there’s a winter book out there for everyone.

 Here are 17 of our picks for books to read this winter.